Whole-grain Petri nets and processes

 From the viewpoint of simplicial groupoids, it is now possible (and natural) to weaken the notion of category, by relaxing the requirement that the maps~\eqref{Segalmaps} should be isomorphisms to just demanding they be equivalences of groupoids, with the caveat that we should now refer to the homotopy pullback instead of the strict pullback.
 Additionally there is one more technical condition called Rezk completeness:

-\begin{blanko}{Rezk-complete Segal spaces.\footnote{The full-blown notion used in homotopy theory and $\infty$-category theory uses $\infty$-groupoids instead of just ordinary groupoids.
-Rezk-complete Segal spaces are an important model for weak categories in higher category theory and homotopy theory; see Bergner~\cite{Bergner:0610239} for a survey. }} A simplicial groupoid is a {\em Segal space} if $X_2 \simeq X_1\times^h_{X_0} X_1$, and in general the canonical projection map
+\begin{blanko}{Rezk-complete Segal spaces.} A simplicial groupoid is a {\em Segal space}\footnote{The full-blown notion used in homotopy theory and $\infty$-category theory uses $\infty$-groupoids instead of just ordinary groupoids.
+Rezk-complete Segal spaces are an important model for weak categories in higher category theory and homotopy theory; see Bergner~\cite{Bergner:0610239} for a survey. } if $X_2 \simeq X_1\times^h_{X_0} X_1$, and in general the canonical projection map

 is an equivalence of groupoids for each $k\geq 1$.

 Composition in a Segal space is up to equivalence: given a pair of arrows that are composable up to equivalence, their {\em composite} is given by

 where we first have to go backwards along the equivalence to $X_2$: the Segal condition tells us that a composable pair is equivalent to a whole $2$-simplex, and now we can return its `long edge', using $d_1$.
 (Note that $d_1$ deletes the middle vertex of a triangle, so as to leave us with the `long edge' from vertex $0$ to vertex $2$.)